myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 error,seq=message
 ```

-We're use a make believe actuator, so changing our actuator's state can't fail.
+We're using a make believe actuator, so changing our actuator's state can't fail.
 So in this case let's just tell Cayenene that everything was handled without incident.
 We need to provide the following two pieces of information for this:

 1. The string **Value** "ok".
 This lets Cayenne know things were handled OK, no errors to display to the user on the dashboard.

 2. The **Sequence** identifier.
 If you'll recall, this value was provided to us when we received the *COMMAND* message from Cayenne.
 We provide it here so that Cayenne knows what we're responding to.

+Click on the **Publish** button to send the command response to Cayenne.
+If you send an error message, Cayenne will display it in the dashboard.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/MQTT.fx-14-response-to-cayenne.png" width="660" height="497" alt="mqtt-fx-14-response-to-cayenne"><br/><br/></p>